How to Make a Bar Graph in Excel

 Swap X and Y Axes in the Chart

-If you don’t like the way the rows and columns are plotted on the graph by default, you can easily switch the vertical and horizontal axes.
-To do this, select the chart, go to the ‘Design’ tab and click the ‘Switch Row/Column’ button on the Data group.
+Sometimes, you don’t like the way the rows and columns are plotted on the graph by default, in that case, you can easily switch the vertical and horizontal axes with a mouse click.
+To switch axes, select the chart, go to the ‘Design’ tab and click the ‘Switch Row/Column’ button on the Data group.

 Change Gridlines to Your Column Chart

-Adding gridlines to your chart makes it easier to read the column values from the values listed on the Y (vertical) axis.
-Generally, Excel determines and adds the most appropriate gridlines type for your chart automatically.
+Adding gridlines to your chart can make the data in your chart easier to read.
+Generally, appropriate gridlines are automatically added to your chart when it was created.
 But you can change it if you’re not satisfied with the default gridlines.
 If you don’t have gridlines in your chart, add them to make your chart easy to read.

 To change the gridlines type, click the (+) floating button next to your chart and click the arrow next to ‘Gridlines’, and then choose the desired gridlines type from the list.

-or click ‘More Options’ to open the Format pane with advanced Major Gridlines options.
-There you can further format your gridlines.
+or click ‘More Options’ to open the Format panel on the right with Major Gridlines options.
+There you can further format your gridlines with more advanced options.

 If you’d like to remove chart gridlines, select the gridlines, right-click and select ‘Delete’ or click the (+) floating button next to your chart and uncheck ‘Gridlines’.